salmonb/webfx/.github/README.md

 ## Status

-Although the project successfully passed the Proof of Concept and the prototype phases, it's still in the incubation phase.
-We are working to make it a Minimal Viable Product.

-WebFX is not yet ready for production.
+WebFX is still in the incubation phase.
 At this stage, we provide only snapshot releases, and breaking changes may occur until the first official release.
-But you are very welcome to try WebFX and play with it.

 ## Ecosystem